ellioseven/field-notes/mongodb-data-modelling/index.md

 - Cardinality may effect choice to embed or link
   - Identify minimum, maximum and average relationship size

+## One to One

+- Look for logical groups in a document to create a one to one relationship
+- Prefer embed / subdocument over reference for simplicity
+- Use a reference for optimisation

 ## One to Many

 - Prefer embed over reference for simplicity, or when there is a small number of referenced documents